Opinion | Earth is fighting for her life. We’re the pandemic.

 Costuming aside, Biden at least was addressing what President Trump basically refuses to.

-So, which is more to blame for the fire and smoke blanketing the western United States?
+So, which is more to blame for the fire and smoke blanketing the Western United States?
 Climate change, as the left insists, or poor forest management, as Trump and others insist?

 How about both things at once, asks a rare voice amid the cacophony.